Cryptids and their lovers should really send Dash Shaw and Jane Samborski a fruit basket.

 Cryptozoo's pacing clips along allowing space for the film's animation style, which owes more to hallucinations than reality.
 Shaw's work often reminds me of Japanese animator Masaaki Yuasa, in that both can be faithless to continuity, more committed to wild experimentations of form and color.
 If Cryptozoo gets away from itself, keyboardist and composer John Carroll Kirby's mystic and gentle score girds the plot.
 It gives the film a proper sense of wonder, which helps as things turn unexpectedly violent.

 Shaw says he sees this Cryptozoo as a "failed attempt at a melting pot."
-Its founders expect the utopian place to house and support all of the world's greatest, diverse, and unrecognized beasts.
+Its promoters expect the utopian place to house and support all of the world's greatest, diverse, and unrecognized beasts.
 They don't anticipate how unsustainable that vision can become.
 It sounds a little like America, doesn't it?